AndyShiue/Ende-readme/README.md

 let sum2 = 1i32#append(2i32)
 ```

-In order to write a function that is generic over types implementing a record, the third mode is introduced.
+In order to write a function that is generic over types implementing a trait, the third mode is introduced.
 It's called the **instance mode**, and is delimited by `[()]`.
-Arguments in instance mode can also be inferred, however not by looking at other arguments, but by searching for appropriate `impl`s.
+Arguments in the instance mode can also be inferred, however not by looking at other arguments, but by searching for appropriate `impl`s.
 Here is a function generic over types implementing `Monoid`; it sums up all the values in a `List` using `Monoid`'s `append` method:

 ```